 The commercial trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-Some of the key regulations that are violated quite often include hours of service regulations that restrict the number of hours a big rig operator can be on the road without taking a break.
+Some of the key regulations that are violated quite often include hours of service regulations that restrict the number of hours a big rig operator can be on the road or freeway without taking a break.
 For example, there is a regulation requiring that big rig operators not sleep in their parked big rigs.
 In addition, a big rig operator that goes three or more hours over the established driving time limit can be held liable for an egregious regulatory violation.

 The FMCSA also put in place restrictions on big rig operators using cell phones while driving.
 The regulation restricts a commercial big rig operator from using a hand-held cell phone while operating the vehicle, truck, or bus.
 When a big rig operator violates this regulation, they can be subjected to a large monetary fine and the loss of their commercial driver’s license.
 The same goes for a trucking company that allows drivers to use cell phones while operating a vehicle.
 In addition to federal regulations, there are state regulations that truck companies and operators must follow.
 For example, the California Department of Transportation has passed regulations governing cargo weight limits based on the number of axles, type of cargo and type of tires on a big rig.Taking Your Case All the Way to Trial

 The vast majority of personal injury lawsuits ultimately get resolved out of court through a settlement.
 However, you can never guarantee that a case will settle and big trucking companies will do everything they can to reduce or deny your claim.
 That is why you need an attorney on your side who is not afraid to take your case to trial, if necessary, and present the facts to a judge and jury.